conmaol/maglocunus/AI/LLMs/RAGFineTuning.md

 [Notes on the LinkedIn Learning course *RAG and Fine-Tuning Explained* by Morten Rand-Hendriksen (2024)]

 §1.
-Retrieval Augmented Generation (RAG) and fine-tuning are the current best-practice solutions to the two main challneges of implementing LLMs in the enterprise:
+Retrieval Augmented Generation (RAG) and fine-tuning are the current best-practice solutions to the two main challenges of implementing LLMs in the enterprise:
 - grounding LLMs in real world enterprise data
 - ensuring they provide the right data in return.

 # How LLMs work

 §2.
 LLMs are not ‘intelligent’.
 They don’t ‘look up’ the answers to questions we ask them.
 They are just language transformers.
-They contain an enormously complex multidimensional map of English, to which they apply advanced mathematics to probabilistically <mark>autocomplete</mark> the document we have started with our prompt.
+They contain an enormously complex multi-dimensional map of English, to which they apply advanced mathematics to probabilistically <mark>autocomplete</mark> the document we have started with our prompt.

 # Context makes all the difference